dib-lab/q2-sourmash/README.md

 ## Using the QIIME2 sourmash plugin

-Currently there are two main methods for use in the Qiime2 sourmash plugin: `compute` to calcualte MinHash signatures from nucleotide sequences and `compare` to calculate a Jaccard distance between samples.
+Currently there are two main methods for use in the QIIME 2 sourmash plugin: `compute` to calcualte MinHash signatures from nucleotide sequences and `compare` to calculate a Jaccard distance between samples.

 ### Computing signatures